Ray Chung

 Rayward Chung is a New Zealand politician.
-He was elected to the Wellington City Council as a councillor for the Wharangi/Onslow-Western general ward at the 2022 election and again in the 2025 election, having also stood for mayor that year.
-He stood unsuccessfully again for mayor in the 2025 local election.
+He was elected to the Wellington City Council as a councillor for the Wharangi/Onslow-Western general ward at the 2022 election and again in the 2025 election, having also stood unsuccessfully for mayor both years.

 Early life and career

 Ray Chung grew up in Wellington's Te Aro suburb in a Chinese New Zealander family of nine children.
-His maternal grandfather migrated from Zengcheng, China in 1895, followed by his wife (Chung’s grandmother) in 1915, and settled down in Wellington.
+His maternal grandfather migrated from Zengcheng, China in 1895, followed by his wife (Chung's grandmother) in 1915, and settled down in Wellington.
 His mother was born in Wellington in 1917, while his father migrated from China in 1920 at the age of 17.
 They owned a herbalist business near their home on Jessie Street.

 Chung worked for Telecom New Zealand, building and maintaining telephone exchanges.
 He later studied business at Massey University, graduating with a Bachelor's degree in commerce and later a diploma in international business.
 After graduating, Chung worked as an engineer and a salesman.
 Chung later worked for several international telecommunications and technology companies including Siemens, Hansaluftbild, Trimble Inc., the Andrew Corporation, Graseby Goring-Kerr, and Ericsson.
 Chung also lived in the United States, Sweden, Germany and the United Kingdom.
-He credited his time in Munster with inspiring his interest in local government politics and civics.
+He credited his time in Münster with inspiring his interest in local government politics and civics.

 Local government

 Chung ran as a councillor for the Wellington City Council during the 2016 and 2019 local body elections.
-He co-founded the Onslow Residents and Community Association (ORCA) in 2017, serving as Vice-President for at least two terms.
+He co-founded the Onslow Residents and Community Association (ORCA) in 2017, serving as vice-president for at least two terms.
 ORCA lobbied for the Greater Wellington Regional Council to install more lamp posts and bus stops in the suburbs of Broadmeadows, Khandallah and Kaiwharawhara.

 During the 2019 Wellington City Council election, Chung campaigned on reducing rates and council spending, opposed housing intensification, and advocated greater Council transparency in dealings with private interests.